How to Relax for Better Sleep

 Relaxation at the end of your busy day is the easiest—and the healthiest way to transition into restful sleep.

 When we’re engaged in pleasurable activities, our minds and bodies naturally settle into a calmer state.
 With stress and tension relieved, we drift off to sleep more easily.
+Today we’ll look at the #1 way to relax.

 Relax your mind for better sleep